-Hours per week

-48.281G Unit 3 Design of Microbial
+48.281G Unit 3 Des ion of Microbial weel

 Reactors 1

-48.282G Microbial Kinetics and
+48.282G Microbial H

 Energetics 3

-48 283G Bioprocess Unit Operations
+48.283G Bioprocess

-and Equipment Design 21/2
+and Equipi ment Design 21/2

-48 285G Bioprocess Laboratory 116
+48.285G Bioprocess s Laboratory 11/2

-49.000C Project 6
+48.900G Project 6

-46.900G Project 0

 Plus 6 hours of other material, for example:

-1. Students wishing a more complete

-coverage of the life sciences may select
+1. Students wishing a more complete coverage of the life sciences may select

-42,211G Principles of Biology 11/2
+42.211G Principles of Biology 1 1/2

-42 212G Principles of Biochemistry 11/2
+Principles of Biochemistry 1 1/2

-44 101 Introductory Microbiology 6
+44.101 Introductory Microbiology 6

 (S1 only)

-(ST ONLY)

-Students should note the special proviso for enrolment in this subject as indicated in the Subject Descriptions later in this handbook.

-2. Students wishing to reinforce other a engineering may select areas in chemical
+- Students should note the special proviso for enrolment in this subject as indicated in the Subject Descriptions later in this handbook. - 2.
+Students wishing to reinforce other areas in chemical engineering may select

-44 101 Introductory Microbiology 6
+44.101 Introductory Microbiology 6

-······································ (S1 only)

-48 281G Unit 2 - Fundamentals of (0) 0(0)
+48.281G Unit 2 Fundamentals of (S1 only)

-16

-wicrobial Stoichionietry 72
+Microbial Stoichiometry 1/2

+plus other elective material 3

-Students should note the special proviso for enrolment in this subject as indicated in the Subject Descriptions later in this handbook.
+^{}Students should note the special proviso for enrolment in this subject as indicated in the Subject Descriptions later in this handbook.